Computational Psychiatry: Using Computational Modeling to Elucidate Anxiety and Depression-Related Deficits in Decision Making Under Uncertainty

 In every-day life, our decision-making is impacted by many sources of uncertainty.
 We can try to estimate the probabilities that specific actions will result in particular outcomes and weigh these relative probabilities against the value we place on the potential outcomes.
 This process is complicated by the possibility that action-outcome contingencies may be volatile, i.e. changing across time.
 Further, we may have insufficient information to precisely estimate an outcome’s probability.
 Both volatility and missing information lead to what has become known as second-order uncertainty – difficulty in precisely estimating the 1st order contingency.
 In initial work, we have shown that individuals high in trait anxiety struggle to adapt their learning rate to changing levels of volatility (Browning et al., Nature Neuroscience, 2015).

 Difficulties in adapting learning rate to changing levels of volatility could conceivably reflect a generic deficit in learning flexibility.
-Hence, in ongoing work we are addressing whether high trait anxious individuals also show suboptimal decision-making when second-order uncertainty is created by missing information but there is no learning component to the task (Lawrance et al., in prep).
+Hence, in ongoing work we are addressing whether high trait anxious individuals also show suboptimal decision-making when second-order uncertainty is created by missing information but there is no learning component to the task (Lawrance et al., Computational Psychiatry, 2022).
 We are also replacing our reliance on a single measure of trait anxiety with dimensional reduction of symptomatology (using bifactor modeling) across multiple measures of anxiety and depression.
 This enables us to address whether deficits in decision-making under uncertainty are linked to shared or unique components of anxious and depressive symptomatology.
-Here, our early work (Gagne et al., In Prep) suggests that impoverished adaptation of learning under volatility is not unique to anxiety or depression but loads heavily on a common symptomatology dimension.
+Here, our early work (Gagne et al., eLife, 2020) suggests that impoverished adaptation of learning under volatility is not unique to anxiety or depression but loads heavily on a common symptomatology dimension.

 In other work we are also looking at effort-based decision-making and model-based decision-making.